Welcome to a Life-Giving Approach:

 Habit Formation

 Intentionally cultivating good habits through gentle consistency, repetition, and positive reinforcement, recognizing that habits shape character.
-Parents guide this process, ensuring habits align with moral and intellectual growth, fostering a disciplined yet joyful life.
+Parents guide this process, ensuring habits align with moral and intellectual growth, fostering a disciplined and joyful life.

 Broad Curriculum